gosticks/iota.flash.js-java-wrapper/README.md

 1. Clone repo
 2. Update maven ressources
 3. That's it.
-4. You can run a test transaction by running the main func in the com.flashwifi.flashwrapper.Main Class.
+4. You can run a test transaction by running the main func in the Main Class.